-Filed by a Party other than the Registrant [ ]

-Check the appropriate box:

-- [X] Preliminary Proxy Statement

-- ] Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-- [ ] Definitive Proxy Statement

-- [ ] Definitive Additional Materials

-- [ ] Soliciting Material Pursuant to 240.14a-12

-Manpower Inc.

-(Name of Registrant as Specified in its Charter)

-(Name of Person(s) Filing Proxy Statement if other than the Registrant)

-Payment of Filing Fee (Check the appropriate box):

-- [X] No fee required. - [ ] Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - (1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which - transaction applies:\ - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined): - (4) Proposed maximum aggregate of transaction:\\\\\ - (5) Total fee paid: - [ ] Fee paid previously with preliminary materials. - [] Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - (1) Amount Previously Paid: - (2) Form, Schedule or Registration Statement No.:\\\\\ - (3) Filing Party: - (4) Date Filed:
+Filed by the Registrant [X] Filed by a Party other than the Registrant [] Check the appropriate box: [] Preliminary Proxy Statement [] Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) [X] Definitive Proxy Statement [] Definitive Additional Materials [] Soliciting Material Pursuant toss.240.14a-12 Manpower Inc. (Name of Registrant as Specified in its Charter) (Name of Person(s) Filing Proxy Statement if other than the Registrant) Payment of Filing Fee (Check the appropriate box): [X] No fee required. [] Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined): ; (4) Proposed maximum aggregate of transaction: (5) Total fee paid: [] Fee paid previously with preliminary materials. [] Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
+(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed: -

-MANPOWER INC. 5301 North Ironwood Road Milwaukee, Wisconsin 53217
+MANPOWER INC. 5301 NORTH IRONWOOD ROAD MILWAUKEE, WISCONSIN 53217